mlaursen/react-md/docs/src/components/Components/BottomNavigations/README.md

-The `BottomNavigigation` component is a mobile/tablet only alternative to a `NavigationDrawer` for handling navigation.
+The `BottomNavigation` component is a mobile/tablet only alternative to a `NavigationDrawer` for handling navigation.
 It should only be used when there are 3 to 5 links within your app.
 The bottom navigation can be static or dynamic.
 When it is static, it will always be visible while a dynamic navigation will disappear when the user scrolls down and appears when the user